arthurdevv/_alpha/CONTRIBUTING.md

 yarn run dev
 ```

-After that, you can generate the binaries:
+After that, you can package the binaries:

 ```sh
 yarn run package